 The Constituency Party is divided into two branches; the Sittingbourne Branch manages local campaigning in the mainland part of the Constituency, whilst Sheppey Branch looks after the Island.

 The Sittingbourne and Sheppey constituency was represented by Labour MP Derek Wyatt, after 27 years with a Tory MP, from 1997 to 2010.

 Since our defeat in the 2010 General Election, the local Party has become one of the most active CLPs in Kent, hosting regular campaign Action Days and Forum Meetings open to all members and supporters with guest speakers, resulting in a marked improvement for us in the 2011 Swale Borough Council elections.

-We continue to be an active Local Party.
+We continue to be an active Local Party, campaigning for the Swale Borough Council elections in 2019.
 Please contact us to find out more.